mx-gvazquez/JavaForTesters/out/production/01 - Java for Testers - Udemy/MyFirstJavaProject/Section 6/Section 6 - Java Methods.md

 }
 ````

-- Instead of `VOID`, now we declare the outcome as `INT` data type.
+- Now, after STATIC instead of `VOID` and before the method NAME, we define there's an outcome of data type `INT`.